 If you find nothing more relaxing than being entertained by your favourite comedian, then maybe it’s time to try laughter yoga!
 Cropping up now in various parts of the world, this relaxation technique originally started in India in the 1990s.
 While at the start stimulating fake laughter in a group might seem ridiculous and embarrassing, this soon turns to real laughter and leaves you with all the positive emotions you feel when you’ve actually been laughing at something truly funny!

-In other cultures, spa breaks can still be a choice for relaxing, but not necessarily the same type of spas that you might first think of!
+In other cultures, spa breaks can still be a choice for relaxing, but not necessarily in the way you think!
 In various parts of Europe and Asia, fish pedicures have grown in popularity and it’s no surprise that the name of the fish used for this is the doctor fish!
 While pedicures usually involve a human scrubbing your feet with various soaps and salts, a fish pedicure lets the doctor fish do all the work.
 Instead of scrubbing though, these fish eat (they don’t have teeth!) away dead and hardened skin from your feet.
 It may sound horrible when described, but it leaves your feet feeling smooth and soft.

-A more horrific use of animals in relaxation techniques around the world involves leeches!
+An even more 'unusual' use of animals in relaxation techniques around the world involves leeches!
 Yep, you guessed it – the leeches suck blood out of their customers and this treatment is believed to have various positive effects on circulation.
 This is based on traditional Unani medicine which originated in Asia as far back as the 11th century.

 For us, a spa break usually involves hitting a sauna to feel like we’ve just completed an awesome workout in the gym, chilling in a Jacuzzi with some friends (and maybe a glass of champagne!) and then perhaps finishing with a massage to leave us feeling totally refreshed physically and mentally.
 However, at the Tunessun spa in Japan, you don’t just have a little glass of wine or champagne on the side, instead you can actually bathe in red wine, coffee or green tea!
 Does this sound right up your street or would you rather just stick to normal water?

-If none of these sound like your cup of tea (no pun intended!), then ActivityBreaks.com have a number of spa breaks in Europe available where you can benefit from a range of the more traditional treatments, while taking in a great new destination.
-What better reason to travel than to arrive and not have to worry about anything at all!
+If none of these sound like your cup of tea (no pun intended!), then here at ActivityBreaks.com we have a number of spa breaks in Europe available where you can benefit from a range of more traditional relaxation treatments, so you can return home completely revitalised.